rocksun/awesome-aiops/README.md

 - [Incident.io](https://incident.io/) [closed-source] - The all-in-one AI platform for on-call, incident response, and status pages—built for fast-moving teams.
 - [Rootly](https://rootly.com/) [closed-source] - Like having your most experienced engineer in every incident.
 - [Task Master](https://github.com/eyaltoledano/claude-task-master) - A task management system for AI-driven development with Claude, designed to work seamlessly with Cursor AI.

 ## Protocol

  - [A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
  - [MCP](https://modelcontextprotocol.io/introduction) - MCP is an open protocol that standardizes how applications provide context to LLMs.
 Think of MCP like a USB-C port for AI applications.
 Just as USB-C provides a standardized way to connect your devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.
  - [AG-UI](https://github.com/ag-ui-protocol/ag-ui) - AG-UI is a lightweight, event-based protocol that standardizes how AI agents connect to user-facing applications.
 Built for simplicity and flexibility, it enables seamless integration between AI agents, realtime user context, and user interfaces.
+ - [mcp-ui](https://github.com/idosal/mcp-ui) - mcp-ui brings interactive web components to the Model Context Protocol (MCP).
+Deliver rich, dynamic UI resources directly from your MCP server to be rendered by the client.
+Take AI interaction to the next level!

 ## Gateway